vbotka/ansible-linux-postinstall/docs/source/task-passwords-passwordstore-ex1.rst

      password won't be created, but login is still possible (for example with SSH RSA keys).

 Create users.
-This step will create these two users and configure their login shell.
-Other paramteres of the Annsible module `user
+This step will create the users and configure their login shell.
+Other parameters of the Ansible module `user
 <https://docs.ansible.com/ansible/latest/modules/user_module.html>`_
-will be ommited because the only required parameter is *name*.
+will be omitted because the only required parameter is *name*.
 It's a good idea to create one account with the login shell */bin/sh* and use it as Ansible `remote_user
 <https://docs.ansible.com/ansible/2.4/become.html#become>`_.